Botox

 Is Botox safe?

 Recent news has noted severe side effects and/or deaths related to Botox therapy.
 These reports have not been linked to cosmetic use of Botox with proper technique and the use of FDA-approved Botox.
-Dr. Liu is an active member of the American Society for Dermatologic Surgery, which issued the following statement regarding Botox:
+Dr. Liu is a long-time member of the American Society for Dermatologic Surgery, which issued the following statement regarding Botox: